 There are ample opportunities to celebrate and welcome-in the New Year in Mexico.

-Families tend to pass New Year’s Eve at their homes in Mexico—either at their own, or at a nearby friend’s house, where a meal, drinks, and merriment are prepared.
-The celebrations might later spill-out onto the local street, where a lively, but intimate, gathering with the neighbors might spring up.
+Families tend to pass New Year’s Eve at their homes in Mexico—either at their own, or at a nearby friend’s house, where a party may be organized, or a more simple gathering with a supper and drinks prepared.
+The celebrations might later spill-out onto the local street, where an impromptu and convivial congregation with the neighbors may take place.

-Young adults will usually ring-in the New Year with their friends and cohorts at locally-arranged parties.
-In urban centers—and especially in Mexico’s three big cities—fashionable hotels arrange a New Year’s Eve dinner and a party for a fixed price.
+Young adults will usually ring-in the New Year with their friends and cohorts at locally-arranged parties or public plazas.
+In urban centers —and especially in Mexico’s three big cities— fashionable ‘chic’ hotels arrange a New Year’s Eve dinner and a party for a fixed price.
 Revelers at these events will usually repair to one of the hotel’s rooms, with late check-out arrangements in place allowing guests to sleep-off the party.

-Popular ocean-side resorts like Acapulco, Ixtapa, Los Cabos, Puerto Vallarta, Cancun and the Riviera Maya fill-up for New Year’s Eve, and you can expect to pay a premium for experiencing New Year celebrations at these places.
-Hotels and resorts will have dinner, dancing, live music or other entertainments prepared for guests who want to participate, and some also welcome guests who are not staying at the hotel/resort—ask locally for details.
+Popular ocean-side resorts like Acapulco, Ixtapa, Los Cabos, Puerto Vallarta, Cancun and the Riviera Maya fill-up for New Year’s Eve, and you can expect to pay a premium for experiencing celebrations at these places.
+Hotels and resorts will host dinner, dancing, live music or other entertainments for guests who want to participate, and some also welcome guests who are not staying at the hotel/resort—check locally for details.

 Some of the more elegant hotels in Mexico’s provincial cities may host a dinner and dance event; room rates are in-line with their high-season prices and there is an additional cover-charge to attend the dinner and cocktail party.

-In larger towns and cities, you’ll find civic events taking place in and around the zocalo (main square), which usually includes market stalls, food and drink stands, live music, dance groups, as well as other forms of street entertainment.
+In larger towns and cities, you’ll find civic events taking place in and around the zocalo (central plaza), which usually includes market stalls, food and drink stands, live music, dance groups, as well as other forms of street entertainment.
 Street and public festivities vary by town and city.

-In Mexico City, the capital’s zocalo and the area around the Angel of Independence will be filled with revelers dancing-in the New Year.
+In Mexico City, the capital’s zocalo and the area around the Angel of Independence become filled with revelers ringing-in the New Year.
 Similarly-attended events will also take place at the main plazas in the cities of Guadalajara and Monterrey.

 If you attend a major street party event in Mexico on New Year’s Eve, we recommend that you wear clothes which are not too precious to your person: a traditional practice here is for attendees to break-open eggs on each other, usually filled with confetti.

 Fireworks are tremendously popular for all types of celebrations in Mexico, and New Year firework displays tend to be among the most elegant.
-In small towns and villages locals will set-off impromptu displays in their gardens, at local neighborhood town squares, or on their street; formal displays arranged by local governments or hotels/resorts offer extravagant displays that feature a wide assortment of pyrotechnics and create spectacular shows of light and sound for you to enjoy.
+In small towns and villages locals will set-off private displays in their gardens, at local neighborhood town squares, or on their street; formal displays arranged by local governments or hotels/resorts can offer extravagant displays which feature a wide assortment of pyrotechnics and create spectacular shows of light and sound for you to enjoy.

 In addition to the demand for fireworks, markets undertake a brisk trade of grapes on the run-up to New Year, as well as red and yellow-colored underwear.
-These satisfy a demand to uphold Mexican traditions which include eating twelve grapes at midnight—on each strike of the midnight toll—and, for the superstitious, wearing red underwear to draw luck in matters of love, and yellow underwear to draw luck in matters relating to money during the coming year.
+These satisfy a demand to uphold Mexican traditions which include eating twelve grapes at midnight —one grape to be taken on each strike of the midnight toll— and, for the superstitious, wearing red underwear to draw luck in matters of love, and yellow underwear to draw luck in matters relating to money during the coming year.
 Another tradition practiced by those with plans to travel in the New Year is to carry an empty suitcase around the block, so as to attract good fortune in one’s future expeditions.
 Some parties also celebrate the New Year by breaking open a piñata.